Fauna of the Andes: Mammals

 The vicuña and guanaco can be found living in the Altiplano, while the closely related domesticated llama and alpaca are widely kept by locals as pack animals and for their meat and wool.
 Cougars are also found in the region and play an important role in many Andean cultures together with the llama.
-The nocturnal chinchillas, two threatened members of the rodent order, inhabits the Andes' alpine regions, but are well known in captivity.
+The nocturnal chinchillas, two threatened species of the rodent order, inhabits the Andes' alpine regions, but are well known in captivity.
 Another domestic that originates from the Andean region is the guinea pig.
 Other wild mammals found in the relatively open habitats of the high Andes include the huemul deer and foxes in the genus Pseudalopex.

 Although very rich in flora and fauna, few large mammals are found in the Andean cloud forests, including the Yungas and parts of the Chocó, exceptions being the threatened mountain tapir, spectacled bear and yellow-tailed woolly monkey.